 It is so interesting to observe the differences in our children’s personalities…one can be shy while the other one knocks you over to meet a new friend at the park.

-And while one child may tell you every.single.detail from their day, the other child can be like a closed book on the top library shelf gathering dust.
+And while one child may tell you every.single.detail of their day, the other child can be like a closed book on the top library shelf gathering dust.

 Opening the Lines of Communication